francescarpi/mytime-gui/README.md

 </p>

 MyTime is an application to track your working time.
 It allows you register your daily tasks, calculate its duration and synchronize with your ticketing system.
-At them moment is only integrated with Redmine.
+At them moment is only integrated with Redmine and Jira.

 Initial screen:
 ![Screenshot 1](./captures/cap1.jpeg)